chisPmama/battleship_project_2308/README.md

 ### 3. Describe the pairing techniques you used while working on this project.

+We used ping pong, driver-navigator, independent coding and a leader-follower appraoch.

+For ping pong, we were both actively engaged contributing solutions and code through tuple.
+In driver navigator, one person drove as the other navigated.
+For independent work, I wrote test and solved methods, pushed up to git hub, and my partner would continue.
+In a leader-follower approach specifically for iteration 3, the leader would direct where the technical skill level varied and was not feasable due to time constraints to finish the project.
+Feedback and questions were asked in real time to understand project direction and end goal.

 ### 4. Describe how feedback was shared over the course of this project.